 - NO: Anima mutations would not affect scales (*Unless crystallization is present on the scales, in which case anima mutations would be localized on scales and any related effects would be in very very close proximity to the scales themselves.)

 Ears that are perpetually upright and perked forward as if at attention.
 Standard ears lack the range of motion to rotate forward in this manner.

-- Upright ears are naturally sleek, but fluffy upright ears are also an option
+- Upright ears are naturally pointed at their tips, but fluffy tipped upright ears are also an option

 - Keep in mind that upright ears should mostly be facing forward.
 They can rotate slightly, but not to an extreme degree.